The localized slice spectral sequence, norms of Real bordism, and the Segal conjecture: Equivariant stable homotopy theory

-\end{thm} \begin{proof}As a first step to construct a natural map from the left hand side to the right hand side, we observe that for all $H$-spectra $X$.
+for all $H$-spectra $X$.
 Indeed: If $X$ is a suspension spectrum, this reduces to the space-level statement $\Map_H^{\ast}(G, X)^H \simeq \Map^{\ast}(G/H, X^H)$, which is part of \cref{lem:normfixedpoints}.
 Both sides of \eqref{eq:PhiN} are symmetric monoidal and commute with filtered homotopy colimits.
-As $\Ho(\Sp^G)$ is generated by the $S^{-V} \sm \Sigma^{\infty}Z$, the claim follows.
+Thus \cref{cor:symmonfiltered} implies the claim.